 In the Galapagos on Espanola, however, they are safe and breed successfully.
 Pairs of Waved Albatross mate for life, and each season the female lays a single egg on the bare ground.
 Male Albatross are modern parents, and they take their fair share of sitting on the egg to incubate it for the two months until it hatches.

 A wonderful sight is the courtship dance of the Galapagos Albatross.
 This intricate and intimate activity strengthens the bond between the pair and includes bill clacking, head circling, waddling, and head nodding.
 During the dance, the birds make a distinctive “moo” noise.
 On a Galapagos cruise, our expert naturalist guides will make sure that you have the best possible opportunity to observe these rare creatures to make some unforgettable memories.

-Fast Facts about Galapagos Waved Albatross
+Fast Facts about the Galapagos Waved Albatross

 - Waved Albatross are the largest seabirds found in Galapagos

 - Wave Albatross have a beautiful and elaborate courtship dance after which they mate for life